-The Broadway Musical is one of New York City’s greatest inventions, 150 years in the making!
+The Broadway Musical is one of New York City’s greatest inventions, over 150 years in the making!
 It’s one of the truly American art forms, fueling one of the city’s most vibrant entertainment businesses and defining its most popular tourist attraction — Times Square.

 But why Broadway, exactly?
 Why not the Bowery or Fifth Avenue?
 And how did our fair city go from simple vaudeville and minstrel shows to Shuffle Along, Irene and Show Boat, surely the most influential musical of the Jazz Age?